punx120/dzmipt-studio/notes.md

+* Open - changed behaviour to open in a new tab
 * Settings: auto save modified files
 * Settings: exit without asking to save anything
 * Upload result to a server